cardboard-iguana/cardboard-iguana.com/log/2022-06-06-aws-deep-dive.md

 Permissions granted to (non-admin) users (at the individual/group level) or resources (at the individual/role level) only apply to *using* a service in AWS.
 Permissioning for object create in a given service is still handled at the object level.

-For example, giving a group full access to S3 *doesn’t* give the members of that group access to any of the buckets created in S3 by other users in the account — *that* access must be applied at the bucket level.
+For example, giving a group full access to S3 *doesn't* give the members of that group access to any of the buckets created in S3 by other users in the account - *that* access must be applied at the bucket level.

-Note that making a bucket public is *not* enough to make its contents viewable outside of the AWS account — there still needs to be a permission grant to “everyone” that makes the object/folder/etc. downloadable.
-(My take-away from this is that making an S3 bucket public is essentially changing the definition of “everyone” from “everyone in the current AWS account” to “*everyone* everyone”.)
+Note that making a bucket public is *not* enough to make its contents viewable outside of the AWS account - there still needs to be a permission grant to "everyone" that makes the object/folder/etc. downloadable.
+(My take-away from this is that making an S3 bucket public is essentially changing the definition of "everyone" from "everyone in the current AWS account" to "*everyone* everyone".)

 REFERENCES: